MagePsycho/magento2-remote-to-local-downloader/README.md

 ## TODOS

- - [ ] Add option to include media folders for backup
+ - [x] Add option to include media folders for backup
  - [ ] Refactor the bash script to utilize the standard coding
  - [ ] Make use of `bin/magento setup:backup --db` as a fallback of `mysqldump`
- - [ ] Add option of housekeeping in remote
+ - [x] Add option of housekeeping in remote
+ - [ ] Add option to strip off the database for development